do-adams/tastyfi.me/README.md

 It exists to help listeners understand their musical tastes over different time periods by viewing their most loved Artists, Tracks, trends, and musical kinks.

+You can view it in action at http://www.tastyfi.me

 ### Features

 Back-End: